 - Grant preparation and presentation

-- Coordinator of operations of the elementary and middle school for emotionally disturbed and learning disabled students
+- Coordinator of operations of the elementary and middle school for emotionally, behaviorally, and educationally challenged students

 - Program development